 Winston Churchill himself has been recorded for his following remarks:

-"I do not agree that the dog in a manger has the final right to the manger even though he may have lain there for a very long time.
+"I do not agree that the dog in a manger (referring to Palestinians) has the final right to the manger even though he may have lain there for a very long time.
 I do not admit that right.
-I do not admit for instance, that a great wrong has been done to the Red Indians of America or the black people of Australia.
+I do not admit for instance, that a great wrong has been done to the Red Indians of America or the black people of Australia or the Black people in U.S.A.
 I do not admit that a wrong has been done to these people by the fact that a stronger race, a higher-grade race, a more worldly wise race to put it that way, has come in and taken their place. "

 In a 1984 documentary called the 'Power of the Empire' (by Panorama program on BBC TV), the British finally released classified information as the 30 year non-disclosure policy had expired during the previous year, 1983 (the coup took place in 1953).